-These new criteria are applicable to costs declared in all FP7 projects.
+These new criteria are applicable to costs declared in all FCH JU projects as well as FP7 projects.
 Beneficiaries can therefore directly apply their usual average personnel costs calculation method, if compatible with these criteria, for any cost declaration.
 No amendments to grants are necessary.
 The new criteria will apply directly to all ongoing projects.